Chocolate Cake

 • 1 teaspoon salt

-• Butter and flour two 9-inch pans, three 8-inch or one 9x13 pan.
+2. Butter and flour 2 9-inch pans, 3 8-inch or 1 9×13 pan.
 Line bottoms with parchment paper.
-(Not necessary for the 9x13-inch pan unless you are going to remove the cake from the pan.
+(Not necessary for the 9×13-inch pan unless you are going to remove the cake from the pan.
 See Note 1.)
-For cupcakes, line with cupcake liners and give each a small spritz of non-stick spray.

-• Sift together flour, cocoa, baking soda, baking powder, and salt.
+5. Sift together flour, cocoa, baking soda, baking powder and salt.

-• Very slowly add the hot water.
-Beat or stir until just mixed.
+7. Add hot water.
+Beat on stir until just mixed.
 (Be careful—the hot water may splash.)

 1. For chocolate cakes, you can use cocoa powder to flour pans to avoid white blotches on the edges.
 Coating a greased cake pan with a thin dusting of flour creates a barrier between the grease and the cake batter, which prevents the grease from melting and disappearing into the batter as the cake bakes, allowing it to do its job in the end, after the cake is baked.
 The flour helps the cake batter grip the sides to help with the rise.